Jawn123/YaraRules/README.md

 YaraRules
 =========

-Yara rules to rule them all.
+Some code to rule them all.